trenchcoatjedi/OpenWRT-automated-nightly-attended-sysupgrade-builds/README.md

 `59 23 * * * auc -n -y 2>&1 >/dev/null | grep -Eo 'https://sysupgrade.openwrt.org/[^ ]+' | xargs -I{} wget -q {} -O /path/to/file.name`

 Prior to adding to crontab, change "/path/to/file.name" to the location the firmware binary is to be downloaded to.
+If this line is added to the crontab as is, the firmware will be overwritten each night and each build only stored for 24 hours.

+## Automated versioning by date

+To prevent nightly overwriting of the downloaded firmware binaries, the date command can be used in the destination path to create unique file name each day:

+`59 23 * * * auc -n -y 2>&1 >/dev/null | grep -Eo 'https://sysupgrade.openwrt.org/[^ ]+' | xargs -I{} wget -q {} -O /path/AUC-firmware-$(date '+%Y-%m-%d)`